direktt/direktt-auto-greet/readme.md

 ## Updating

-The plugin supports updating directly from this GitHub repository.
+The plugin supports updating directly from WordPress admin console.
+You can find all plugin releases in the Releases section of this repository - https://github.com/direktt/direktt-auto-greet/releases.

 ---